ufsjcomputernetworks/module3-exercise3-my-team/GroupAssignment.md

 # Group Assignment: Accept an Assignment in GitHub Classroom

 Copy and paste this template, and fill in the relevant information:
-* Name:
+* Name: Elverton Fazzion
-* School:
+* School: UFSJ
-* Course website or GitHub Repository:
+* Course website or GitHub Repository: https://github.com/elverton

 --